IBM/model-mgmt-on-watson-studio-local/README.md

 ### 4. Run the notebooks to create our model

-To view our notebooks, Select `Notebooks` in the project `Assets` list.
+To view our notebooks, select `Notebooks` in the project `Assets` list.

 ![](doc/source/images/studio-notebook-list-2.png)